Do Go On - 500 (Part 2) - The Dolphin Experiments with Kirsty Webeck and Suren Jayemanne

 I could listen to hours of that.

-Oh, his walking photos are fantastic.
+Oh, he's walking photos are fantastic.

 Yeah, the nature.